ejpenney/ha-portlandgeneral/README.md

 ### Daily Sensor

 PGE's daily sensor suffers from similar issues, the number doesn't finalize until around midnight therefore we cannot get "today's" usage.
 Instead we're using the `utility_cost_daily()` call, this data is mostly accurate.
 It appears to be updated 2-3 times per day.
-This has the added bonus of reporting "Provided Cost" (TODO: This should be added to a sensor).
+This has the added bonus of reporting "Provided Cost".

+### Cost Sensor

+Assumes PGE tiers up to 1,000 KWH at one price and the second price for beyond.
+This is typically true.
+Contains an attribute with a calculated total consumption this billing period.
+Not 100% accurate but should be close.

 ### WIP Disclaimer